 They were an elite class of warriors that used weapons such as longswords and lances and specialized in armored combat from horseback.
-They conducted themselves according to the Code of Chivalry, which covered courtly etiquette and valor in battle as well as devotion to the Christian faith.
+They conducted themselves according to the Code of Chivalry, which covered courtly etiquette and valor in battle and devotion to the Christian faith.

 History of Knights

 The origins of knighthood can be traced back to the Greek hippeis (ἱππεῖς) and Roman eques.
 In Sparta, the hippeus was the royal guard of honor, 300 Spartan youths who had served in the Krypteia and/or were Olympic champions.
 They served as heavily armed infantry soldiers in the King’s bodyguard.
-During Roman times, legionary cavalry was originally recruited exclusively from the ranks of the patricians and were provided with a sum of money by the state to purchase a horse for military service and for its fodder.
+During Roman times, legionary cavalry was originally recruited exclusively from the ranks of the patricians.
+It was provided with a sum of money by the state to purchase a horse for military service and its fodder.

 The first knights appeared during the reign of Charlemagne in the 8th century, and the older Carolingian ceremony of presenting a young man with weapons influenced the emergence of knighthood ceremonies.
 In the Middle Ages in Europe, knighthood was conferred upon mounted warriors.
-In the course of the 12th century knighthood became a social rank, with the military role of fully armoured cavalryman gaining a separate term, “man-at-arms” (not all men-at-arms were knights).
+In the course of the 12th-century, knighthood became a social rank, with the military role of fully armored cavalryman gaining a separate term, “man-at-arms” (not all men-at-arms were knights).

-By the Late Middle Ages, the rank had become associated with the ideals of chivalry, a code of conduct for the perfect courtly Christian warrior.
-When new methods of warfare began to be used, these rendered classical knights in armour obsolete.
+By the Late Middle Ages, the rank had become associated with chivalry ideals, a code of conduct for the perfect courtly Christian warrior.
+When new methods of warfare began to be used, these rendered classical knights in armor obsolete.

 Training to Become a Knight

-A knight would start their life in a castle as a Page and then move up to the role of a Squire.
+A knight would start their life in a castle as a Page and then move up to a Squire’s role.
 They had to be born of nobility – typically sons of knights or lords, although there were cases of commoners knighted as a reward for extraordinary military service.
-The children were cared for by noble foster-mothers in castles until they reached age seven, when they were given the title of page and turned over to the care of the castle’s lords.
+The children were cared for by noble foster-mothers in castles until they reached age seven when they were given the title of page and turned over to the castle’s lords’ care.
 Their early training included hunting and academic studies.
-They would also assist older knights in battle, carrying and cleaning armour, taking care of the horses, and packing the baggage.
+They would also assist older knights in battle, carrying and cleaning armor, taking care of the horses, and packing the baggage.

-When boys turned 15, he became a squire, after swearing on a sword consecrated by a bishop or priest.
-Squires continued training in combat and were allowed to own armour, and had to master the “seven points of agilities”.
-These were: Riding, swimming and diving, shooting different types of weapons, climbing, participation in tournaments, wrestling, fencing, long jumping, and dancing.
+When boys turned 15, he became a squire after swearing on a sword consecrated by a bishop or priest.
+Squires continued training in combat and were allowed to own armor and had to master the “seven points of agilities.”
+Riding, swimming and diving, shooting different types of weapons, climbing, participation in tournaments, wrestling, fencing, long jumping, and dancing.

 The Chivalric Code